 The new 100 m long glass Orangery maintains the historic function of the 15thcentury site whilst creating an enclosure built to the architectural specifications of the 20thcentury.
 The construction is designed as a shell formed by a semi circular diagonal stainless steel mesh glazed with toughened laminated glass.
 The mesh is stabilised by glass and metal cross walls and supported at the back by a triangular truss which is to transfer both the horizontal and vertical forces of the enclosure.
 The internal spaces are column free yet function in three individual zones for differing climatic conditions.
 Automated roller blinds provide shade in the summer and insulation in the winter.

-In June 2018 we presented to the public the new extension of the New Cultural Centre in Frydek Mistek.
+In June 2018 we presented to the public the new extension of the New Cultural Center in Frydek Mistek.
 There will be 2 multifunctional auditoriums, the main auditorium for 440 people and the small auditorium for 80 people.

 The old building from the 70s will be demolished and the new extension will be connected to the historic Cultural Centre with existing auditorium for 360 people.

 Café B.Braun is situated in famous functionalistic building ( Lekarsky dum ) in Prague.
 We re-opened the original two storey interior and added glass spiral staircase as a main feature.
 All historical elements were renovated and black and white colour scheme was chosen with respect of functionalistic style of the building.
 Medical products of company B.Braun, owner of the cafe, are displayed on walls.

 For their temporary headquarters within existing premises, Vitra required a revised car park layout, a new entrance for directors and visitors, and the replanning and refurbishment of offices.

 The design provides a concentric parking layout within the overall landscape scheme, centred around a new covered entrance ‘bridge’ and a gently rising staircase.
 This gives access to the building at first-floor level, where new reception facilities are located.